 It's the role, and quite frankly, the duty, of every DevOps vendor to create a visual one-off masterpiece that represents the DevOps tools landscape.

 It’s incredible how fast the landscape has changed in the land of DevOps.
 Some players are no longer in the field, others are new, and others yet were acquired.
 As such, we’ve updated our DevOps Tools Lifecycle Mesh for 2021 - feel free to peruse below.
 And, as always, don’t forget to get your free trial of Harness today.

-Second, it really annoyed me the categories that certain tools were being positioned in.
+Second, it really annoyed us the categories that certain tools were being positioned in.
 For example, the worlds of "CI/CD" and "monitoring" are huge, so bundling hundreds of vendors together in two buckets with no differentiation or sub-categorization is pointless.
-Some vendors also like to think they do everything, and guess what?
-They don't.
+Some vendors also like to think they do everything, but they don't.

 DevOps is an ecosystem where no one vendor or tool rules.
 Integration and APIs rule.

 For the benefit of vendors: this map is not trying to reflect everything you do, it should reflect what you were primarily built and designed to do (i.e. your core use case).